arnaudt-bojan/arnaudt-bojan/replit.md

 # Uppshop - E-Commerce Platform

 ## Overview
 Uppshop is a modern e-commerce platform inspired by uppfirst.com, designed for creators and brands to sell various product types: in-stock, pre-order (with deposit functionality), made-to-order, and wholesale.
 It aims to provide a seamless buying and selling experience with a unified user model.
-Key capabilities include a user-friendly landing page, product browsing, shopping cart functionality, authenticated checkout, and a comprehensive seller dashboard for product and order management.
+Key capabilities include a user-friendly landing page, product browsing, shopping cart functionality, authenticated checkout, a comprehensive seller dashboard for product and order management, and a B2B wholesale system similar to Joor with invitation-only access.
 The platform also integrates advanced social media advertising features with AI optimization and robust payment processing.

 ## User Preferences
 - **Communication Style**: I prefer clear, concise explanations with a focus on actionable steps.